carlosal1015/infomath/content/home/contribute.md

 +++

+## You want to present one at the seminar?

-Fell free to [contact us](#organizers) if you want to *present* a tool or if you *want* a tool to be presented and/or displayed in the recommanded tools section!
+Fell free to [contact us](#organizers) either by email or around a coffee.

+## A tool/software is missing in the list?
+Found a mistake or want to improve the website?

+Navigate to our [GitHub repository](https://www.github.com/Bertbk/infomath) and launch an issue or even a Pull Request!